Tamayo watermelon painting to lead Latam art sale

 Tamayo, who died in 1991, is widely considered by art experts as one of the four towering figures of Mexican 20th century art, along with Diego Rivera, Jose Clemente Orozco and David Siqueiros.

-Never totally abstract, his work often placed stylized representations of objects and people, against a background of colors reminiscent of the landscape and flora of Mexico.
+Never totally abstract, his work often placed stylized representations of objects and people, against a background of colours reminiscent of the landscape and flora of Mexico.

 "Watermelon Slices" is being sold by The Museum of Modern Art in New York to raise money for its acquisition fund.
 It will be auctioned on November 16 in Sotheby's Latin American art fall sale.